NikosMakris713/css-reset-and-color-theme/README.md

 ### If you decide you want to make some changes to the stylesheets , you have two options

 1. You can edit the style rules in the [main.min.css](/css/main.min.css) and use the edited file for your project.
-2. You can install the vscode extension [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) and edit the .scss files according to your needs.
+2. You can use the vscode extension [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) and edit the .scss files or even add / remove them according to your project's needs.